shi3z/autocode/README.md

-# autocode ; Auto Python Code Generator
+# autocode ; Auto Voice to Code Generator

 This program automatically generates Python code based on voice instructions.
 It captures a 5-second audio recording, interprets the instructions, and executes the generated code.
 The program has been tested and verified on macOS.